-Charity walks are a great way to fundraise for your favourite charity, as well as a healthy activity that people of all ages and abilities can enjoy.
+Charity walks are a great way to fundraise, as well as a healthy activity that people of all ages and abilities can enjoy.

 Participating in a charity walk or trek is not only a great way to bring people together, but also one of the easiest charity events to organise.